1916 Brown Bears football team

-The standout player of the season was Fritz Pollard, who scored 12 touchdowns, and became the first African-American backfield player to be named to Walter Camp's College Football All-America Team.
+Brown's standout player of the season was Fritz Pollard, one of the few African-Americans to star for an American football team during the largely segregated 1910s.
+Pollard scored 12 touchdowns and became the first African-American backfield player to be named to Walter Camp's All-America college football team.
+Pollard was later inducted into both the College and Pro Football Hall of Fames.